Skip to content

 SJS/TEN after COVID-19 vaccination has also been reported 2).
 Vaccine-induced SJS/TEN tends to develop within 1–8 days, which is shorter than drug-induced SJS/TEN (2–3 weeks) 2).

 HLA genotypes are strongly associated with SJS/TEN susceptibility.
 Testing for HLA-B58:01 before allopurinol administration and HLA-B15:02 before carbamazepine administration is recommended 8).
-Furthermore, HLA-A*02:06 has been reported to show a strong association in Japanese SJS/TEN patients with severe ocular complications 12).
+Furthermore, in Japanese SJS/TEN patients with severe ocular complications, HLA-A*02:06 has been reported to show a strong association 12).
 Analysis of these HLA polymorphisms plays an important role in identifying causative drugs and pre-medication screening.

-Q Which drugs can cause SJS/TEN?
+Q Which drugs cause SJS/TEN?

 A